 PHA will recertify the over-income family one (1) year (12 months) after the initial over-income determination.
 If PHA determines that the family's annual income has exceeded the applicable over-income limit for 12 consecutive months, PHA will notify the family, in writing, that their income continues to exceed the over-income limit.
-The notice will also inform the family that if their income exceeds the over-income limit for an additional 24 months, the family will be terminated.
+The notice will also inform the family that if their income exceeds the over-income limit for an additional 12 24 months, the family will be terminated.
 The notice will again inform the family that they may request a hearing if they dispute the determination that they are over-income.

-Third Over-Income Determination and Notice (24 consecutive months)
+Final-Third Over-Income Determination and Notice (24 consecutive months)

 PHA will recertify the over-income family two (2) years (24 months) after the initial over-income determination.
 If PHA determines that the family's annual income has exceeded the applicable over-income limit for 24 consecutive months, PHA will notify the family, in writing, that their income continues to exceed the over-income limit.
 The notice will also inform the family that if their income exceeds the over-income limit for an additional 12 months, the family will be terminated.
 The notice will again inform the family that they may request a hearing if they dispute the determination that they are over-income.
+The notice will state that the family will be terminated within six (6) months.
+As with the prior notices, the final notice will also inform the family of their opportunity to dispute PHA's determination that they have exceeded the over-income limit in accordance with the regulations at 24 CFR 960.507(c)(3)(iii).

-If an over-income family experiences a decrease in income during the 36-month grace period, the family may request an interim redetermination of rent in accordance with PHA policy.
+If an over-income family experiences a decrease in income during the 24 36 -month grace period, the family may request an interim redetermination of rent in accordance with PHA policy.
 If, as a result, the previously over-income family is now below the over-income limit, the family is no longer subject to over-income provisions as of the effective date of the recertification.
 In such instances, PHA will notify the family in writing that over-income policies no longer apply to them.
-If the family's income later exceeds the over-income limit again, the family will be entitled to a new 36-month grace period.
+If the family's income later exceeds the over-income limit again, the family will be entitled to a new 24 36 -month grace period.